inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_full_ehr_suite_description_v201.md

 These tests are not expected to fully pass due to invalid token requests purposefully sent by the SMART server tests.

+## Auth Configuration Details

+When running these tests there are 2 options for authentication, which also allows Inferno to identify which session the requests are for.
+The choice is made when the session is created with the selected Client Security Type option, which determines what details the tester needs to provide during the Client Registration tests:

+- **SMART Backend Services**: the system under test will manually register with Inferno and request access token used to access FHIR endpoints as per the SMART Backend Services specification.
+It requires the **SMART JSON Web Key Set (JWKS)** input to be populated with either a URL that resolves to a JWKS or a raw JWKS in JSON format.
+Additionally, testers may provide a **Client Id** if they want their client assigned a specific one.
+- **UDAP B2B Client Credentials**: the system under test will dynamically register with Inferno and request access tokens used to access FHIR endpoints as per the UDAP specification.
+It requires the **UDAP Client URI** input to be populated with the URI that the client will use when dynamically registering with Inferno.
+This will be used to generate a client id (each unique UDAP Client URI will always get the same client id).

 ## Limitations

 The DTR IG is a complex specification and these tests currently validate conformance to only